DarrenBaldwin07/clerk-rs/README.md

         alt="download count badge" />
 </a>

-# An unofficial Clerk SDK for Rust
+# A official community-maintained Clerk SDK for Rust

 For more detailed documentation, please reference the below links: